My Work

 Figma, Lucid, Jira, Glassbox

-Where the Process Broke Down
+Where The Process Broke Down

-What Needed To Change
+What Needed to Change

 Tradeoffs Made Early